Markets

 92.3

 The USD/INR exchange rate is shaped by a complex combination of monetary policy dynamics, global capital flows, external balances, and shifts in global risk sentiment.
-Each of these drivers influences the currency differently, sometimes reinforcing and sometimes offsetting one another, which creates the distinct behaviour observed in the pair.
+Each of these drivers influences the currency differently, sometimes reinforcing and sometimes offsetting one another, which creates the distinct behavior observed in the pair.

-A wider yield spread enhances the attractiveness of the higher-yield currency because it offers superior carry returns, which typically strengthens that currency.
+A wider yield spread enhances the attractiveness of the higher-yield currency because it offers superior carry returns, which typically strengthen that currency.
 When this spread narrows, the incentive weakens and capital can unwind, creating pressure in the opposite direction.
 These flows tend to amplify market trends, especially when macro expectations shift quickly.

 This dynamic encouraged foreign investors to rotate toward USD assets, reducing appetite for INR exposure and contributing to sustained upward pressure on the pair.
 The correlation implies that unless this spread compresses meaningfully, USD/INR will likely retain a structural upward bias.